Amcache parser comparison: AmcacheParser, browser tool, Volatility, RegRipper

 • Less actively developed than AmcacheParser.
 Field coverage can lag the latest Windows schema changes.

-See RegRipper Amcache plugin reference for the plugin details.
+See RegRipper Amcache plugin reference.

 Decision rules#

-• Single-host investigation, ad-hoc question, no install possible → browser parser.
+• Single-host investigation, ad-hoc question, no install possible: browser parser.

-• Already standardized on RegRipper for the other registry hives → RegRipper's amcache.pl.
+• Already standardised on RegRipper: RegRipper amcache.pl.

 Related posts